projectcalico/calico/docs/source/faq.rst

 Calico's core principle is that *applications* and *workloads* overwhelmingly need only IP connectivity to communicate.
-For this reason we build an IP-forwarded network to expose to tenant applications and workloads.
+For this reason we build an IP-forwarded network to connect the tenant applications and workloads to each other, and the broader world.

 However, the underlying physical fabric obviously needs to be set up too.
 Here, Calico has discussed how both a layer 2 (see :doc:`l2-interconnectFabric`) or a